equinor/radix-github-webhook/README.md

 Install and run ngrok to expose localhost by 'ngrok http 3001'.
 The webhook in github should point to the ngrok adress.

+## Deployment

+Radix github webhook follow the [standard procedure](https://github.com/equinor/radix-private/blob/master/docs/how-we-work/development-practices.md#standard-radix-applications) defined in how we work.

+Radix github webhook is installed as a radix application in [script](https://github.com/equinor/radix-platform/blob/master/scripts/install_base_components.sh) when setting up a cluster.
+It will setup app environment with [aliases](https://github.com/equinor/radix-platform/blob/master/scripts/create_alias.sh), and a webhook so that changes to this repository will be reflected in radix platform.

 ## Manual redeployment on existing cluster

 1. Execute `make docker-build`